galexrt/galexrt.github.io/content/3.blog/2016/docker-for-admins-workshop-v2.md

 ### Why is the VM running Fedora?

 That's simple, instead of, e.g., Debian, Ubuntu or CentOS?
 Fedora is more up to date.
-Not like Debian :P Yes, up to date doesn't makes it more stable, but I never had a problem yet and having the latest version of packages is often just awesome, because of improvements or new features.
+Not like Debian

-***
+---

 # README

 **RTFM before asking, thanks!**

-If you don't know any further, add **`--help`** to the command, to get a help page that should guide you to your goal or use **`man INSERT_COMMAND_HERE`** to show the man(ual) page for the given command.
+If you don't know any further, add `` to the command, to get a help page that should guide you to your goal or use `` to show the man(ual) page for the given command.
 If you can't solve your problem feel free to ask me.

 > There are no dumb questions, but please don't ask them.
 Okay?
-> -- _Alexander Trost_
+> \-- _Alexander Trost_

-***
+---

 # Intro: Container and Microservices